tencentyun/intlcloud-documents/yehe_doc/网络与CDN/VPN 连接/操作指南/VPN 网关/IPSec VPN 网关/创建 VPN 网关_intl_en.md

 3. Click **+New**.
 4. Configure the following gateway parameters in the pop-up window.
 >?
->- 200 Mbps, 500 Mbps and 1,000 Mbps bandwidths are currently only available in North China (Beijing), East China (Shanghai), South China (Guangzhou), Southwest China (Chengdu),  Hong Kong, Macao and Taiwan regions of China(Hong Kong, China), East China (Nanjing) and other availability zones.
-To use them, please <a href="https://console.cloud.tencent.com/workorder/category">submit a ticket</a>.
->- Only new gateways but not existing gateways are supported on 200 Mbps, 500 Mbps and 1,000 Mbps bandwidths.
+>- Only new gateways but not existing gateways are supported on 200 Mbps, 500 Mbps, 1,000 Mbps and 3,000 Mbps bandwidths.
->- If the VPN gateway uses 200 Mbps, 500 Mbps, or 1,000 Mbps bandwidths, AES128+MD5 is recommended for VPN tunnel encryption.
+>- If the VPN gateway uses 200 Mbps, 500 Mbps, 1,000 Mbps or 3,000 Mbps bandwidths, AES128+MD5 is recommended for VPN tunnel encryption.
 >
 ![]()
 <table>